Hitachi: 2000s

+2010s

 In March 2011, Hitachi agreed to sell its hard disk drive subsidiary, HGST, to Western Digital for a combination of cash and shares worth US$4.3 billion.
 Due to concerns of a duopoly of WD and Seagate Technology by the EU Commission and the Federal Trade Commission, Hitachi's 3.5" HDD division was sold to Toshiba.
 The transaction was completed in March 2012.

 In January 2012, Hitachi announced it would stop producing televisions in Japan.
-In September 2012, Hitachi announced that it had invented a long-term data solution out of quartz glass that was capable of preserving information for millions of years.
+In September 2012, Hitachi announced that it had invented a long-term data storage made out of quartz glass that was capable of preserving information for millions of years.
 In October 2012, Hitachi agreed to acquire the United Kingdom-based nuclear energy company Horizon Nuclear Power, which plans to construct up to six nuclear power plants in the UK, from E.ON and RWE for £700 million.
 In November 2012, Hitachi and Mitsubishi Heavy Industries agreed to merge their thermal power generation businesses into a joint venture to be owned 65% by Mitsubishi Heavy Industries and 35% by Hitachi.
 The joint venture named Mitsubishi Hitachi Power Systems (MHPS) began operations in February 2014.

-On 28 September 2015, the Securities and Exchange Commission charged Hitachi with violations of the Foreign Corrupt Practices Act.
-The SEC alleged that Hitachi had made "improper payments" to the African National Congress in South Africa related to the supply of equipment for power plants.
+In 2020 Hitachi transferred its share of the venture to MHI.

 In October 2015, Hitachi completed a deal with Johnson Controls to form a joint venture that would take over Hitachi's HVAC business.
 Hitachi maintained a 40% stake in the resulting company, Johnson Controls-Hitachi Air Conditioning.
 In May 2016, Hitachi announced it was investing $2.8 billion into its IoT interests.
+Hitachi’s rail business in Europe, especially in the United Kingdom, expanded in the 2010s, with Hitachi Newton Aycliffe starting operations in October 2015.

 Following the Fukushima Daiichi nuclear disaster in 2011 and the extended temporary closure of most Japanese nuclear plants, Hitachi's nuclear business became unprofitable and in 2016 Hitachi CEO Toshiaki Higashihara argued Japan should consider a merger of the various competing nuclear businesses.
 Hitachi is taking for 2016 an estimated ¥65 billion write-off in value of a SILEX technology laser uranium enrichment joint venture with General Electric.